scaleoutsystems/fedn/docs/faq.rst

 Q: How do you approach the question of output privacy?
 ----------------------------------------------------------------------------------

 We take security in (federated) machine learning seriously.
-Federated learning is a foundational technology that impoves input privacy in machine learning by allowing datasets to stay local and private, and not copied to a server.
-FEDn is designed to provide an industry grade implementation of the core communication and aggregration layers of federated learning, as well as configurable modules for traceability, logging etc, to allow the developer balance between privacy and auditability.
+Federated learning is a foundational technology that improves input privacy in machine learning by allowing datasets to stay local and private, and not copied to a server.
+FEDn is designed to provide an industry grade implementation of the core communication and aggregation layers of federated learning, as well as configurable modules for traceability, logging etc, to allow the developer balance between privacy and auditability.
 With `FEDn Studio <https://scaleoutsystems.com/framework>`__ we add functionality for user authentication, authorization, and federated client identity management.
-As such, The FEDn Framework provides a comprehensive software suite for implemeting secure federated learning following industry best-practices.
+As such, The FEDn Framework provides a comprehensive software suite for implementing secure federated learning following industry best-practices.

 Going beyond input privacy, there are several additional considerations relating to output privacy and potential attacks on (federated) machine learning systems.
 For an introduction to the topic, see this blog post: